-A Child Looked After is a child who is either in the care of a LA or being provided with accommodation by a LA in the exercise of their social services functions (under section 22(1) of The Children Act 1989).

-A previous Child Looked After is one who immediately moved on from that status after becoming subject to an adoption, child arrangements or special guardianship order.
+A Looked After Child is a child who is a) in the care of a local authority or b) being provided with accommodation by a local authority in the exercise of their social services functions (under section 22(1) of the Children Act 1989)).
+A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangement or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or special guardianship order.

 - b) Children with statements of Special Educational Needs/EHCP - c) Children who have a valid medical reason for a specific placement.
 You must give details on the preference form and this may be checked by a medical officer of the health authority.
 A letter of support from a senior healthcare professional is essential as evidence when you submit your preference form, if admittance to the school is to be made under the criterion.
-You need to make it clear why only this school is appropriate for your child's medical needs. - d) Siblings Children who have a brother or sister (including half-brothers or sisters, or step brothers or step sisters, living in the same household) on roll at the school when the student starts school and is of statutory school age.

-- e) Distance We will then take into account where the child lives.
+You need to make it clear why only this school is appropriate for your child's medical needs. - d) Siblings Children who have a brother or sister (including half-brothers or sisters, or step brothers or step sisters, living in the same household) on roll at the school when the student starts school and is of statutory school age. - e) Distance We will then take into account where the child lives.
 Priority will be given to those children who live nearest to the school.
-A computer mapping system, based on Ordnance Survey maps, to measure distance from your home to the school gate nearest to your child's home, using the shortest road route unless it is possible to use a footpath which is considered a safe walking route. - f) Where the final place is offered to one twin or multiple births, all the multiples will be admitted, even if this means going over the Published Admissions number.
+A computer mapping system, based on Ordnance Survey maps, to measure distances from your home to the school gate nearest to your child's home, using the shortest road route unless it is possible to use a footpath which is considered a safe walking route. - f) Where the final place is offered to one twin or multiple births, all the multiples will be admitted, even if this means going over the Published Admissions number.